Your Honor (American TV series): Production

 The series was first announced as being developed by CBS Studios in August 2017, with a series commitment in October 2017.
 Bryan Cranston was announced to headline the series in late January 2019.
 In August 2019, Michael Stuhlbarg, Sofia Black-D'Elia, Carmen Ejogo and Isiah Whitlock Jr. were added to the cast.
 In September 2019, Hope Davis was cast in a leading capacity, with Lilli Kay and Amy Landecker joining in a recurring role.
 Tony Curran, Keith Machekanyanga, Lamar Johnson and Benjamin Flores, Jr. were added in October 2019, with Margo Martindale joining in December 2019.
 In October 2020, Maura Tierney joined the cast in a recurring role.

 Principal photography for the series began on September 16, 2019, in New Orleans, Louisiana, but was suspended in March 2020 due to the COVID-19 pandemic.
 Production resumed on October 7, 2020, and concluded on November 25, 2020.
 The series premiered on December 6, 2020 on Showtime.

 On August 24, 2021, Showtime renewed the series for a second season.
-On July 5, 2022, it was reported that Cranston said that the second season will be its final season on Dax Shepard's Armchair Expert podcast.
-On the same day, it was also announced that filming for the second season has begun, and that Joey Hartstone is the new showrunner with Keith Machekanyanga promoted as a series regular for the second season.
+On July 5, 2022, it was reported that Cranston said that the second season would be its final season on Dax Shepard's Armchair Expert podcast.
+On the same day, it was also announced that filming for the second season has begun, and that Joey Hartstone had been named the new showrunner with Keith Machekanyanga promoted to a series regular for the second season.
 The following week, it was reported that Rosie Perez was cast in a recurring role while Andrene Ward-Hammond was promoted to as a series regular for the second season.
 On August 1, 2022, Jimi Stanton, Kay, and Flores were promoted as series regulars for the second season.
 On October 11, 2022, Mark Margolis and Mark O'Brien joined the cast in recurring capacities for the second season.

-Filming for the second season began on July 18, 2022 and is scheduled to conclude on December 16, 2022 in New Orleans, Louisiana.
+Filming for the second season began on July 18, 2022 and concluded on December 16, 2022 in New Orleans, Louisiana.
 The second season premiered on January 15, 2023 on Showtime.